DryP7lease put this

 walkers, and then kept on during the walk.
 Don’t forget to

-off afterwards and return the Pack, or pass it on to the next walk leader.
+off afterwards and return the Pack to its owner.

 If your walk involves roads or lanes with traffic, then you and your